 Kozy's: Tucked away on Loop Road, Kozy's is one of the finest restaurants in Tuscaloosa.
-The classy, old-style Hollywood décor alone makes this place worth checking out.
+The classy, old-style Hollywood décor alone makes this place worth checking out, and they have a baby grand piano.
 It has the most complete wine list in town, featuring pages and pages of grape-derived goodness.

 Five: Tuscaloosa's newest restaurant for a nice evening out.
 Five is a concept, and it works.
 The menu features 5 main choices, 5 snacks, 5 white wines, 5 red wines, 5 signature cocktails, and 5 Sunday brunch options, plus 1 nightly special.
 Great décor, but sometimes the music tends to get too loud for dinner conversation.